-A thoughtful series of articles in the latest Stanford Social Innovation Review tackles the question of how foundations guide their grant making in complex issue areas, where strategy is not a simple matter of A leading to B. John Kania, Mark Kramer and Patty Russell of the nonprofit consulting group FSG argue that foundations can employ a more nuanced model of strategic giving that better suits the complexities of making change in the real world.
+Read Darren Walker's response to a series of articles found in the Standford Social Innovation Review where the authors argue that foundations can employ a more nuanced model of strategic giving that better suits the complexities of making change in the real world.